Copyright Royalty Board: May 2007 webcasting royalty increase

 On May 1, 2007, after 48 days of oral testimony (and 13,288 pages of written testimony), the Copyright Royalty Board set new rates for webcasting for the 2006–2010 License Period.
 The rates are higher than the then-existing royalties paid for non-interactive webcasting.
-One component of rate increase was to remove the cap on the per-station/channel minimum fee of USD $500, which used to be $2,500.
+One component of rate increase was to remove the cap on the per-station/channel minimum fee of US$500, which used to be US$2,500.

 The law requires rates to be based on the price that would be set by a marketplace of willing sellers and willing buyers.
 Much of the discussion focused on the definition of "willing seller".
 The Board decided that an individual record company was the basic unit of a "willing seller".

 An issue that smaller webcasters raised was the desire to be assured that their fees would not exceed their revenue.
 The Board rejected this reasoning in their final decision because the ability of smaller stations to generate revenue from their operations has little or no bearing on the market value of the rights held by the copyright holders.

 A coalition of webcasters that included National Public Radio (NPR) joined together to request a rehearing on the increase in rates.
 On April 16, 2007, the CRB rejected the appeal on the grounds that no new evidence was introduced.